Board

 Krishnendu Bose founded ECO (Earthcare Outreach Trust), to empower South Asian children through filmmaking.
 He is a visiting faculty member at the National School of Design, serves on IUCN’s Commission of Education and Communication, and is a Trustee of Toxics Link.
 Krishnendu has produced the Emmy-winning show, The Amazing Race.

-Ms. Supreet Jasbir Singh
+Ms. Supreet Singh

-Ms. Supreet Jasbir Singh
+Ms. Supreet Singh

 Youth Reach